lucapette/website/content/writing/the-appeal-of-static-typing.md

 every day programming.
 Be that editing, renaming, refactoring, debugging, testing.
 Anything really.

-They're both really fast (I catch myself asking the question "how is IntelliJ so fast at doing X?" weekly).
-It's worth underlining especially for people that, like me, used IDEs in the early 2000s.
-They were horrendous back then so if you never tried again, you'd rely on an experience that is very far from today's reality.
+They're both really fast.
+I ask the question "how on earth is IntelliJ so fast at doing X?" weekly.
+Before going back to Java in 2017, I  had used IDEs in the early 2000s and they were horrendous back then.

-It's worth noticing that the languages themselves contribute to a better experience.
+In this case, I think the nature of the language does contribute to a better experience.
 For example, the Go community has produced a lot of static analysis tools and VS code uses [many of them](https://github.com/golang/vscode-go/blob/master/docs/tools.md).
-So it's a bit of a catch-22 situation.
+It's a bit of a catch-22 situation.
 These languages have better tools because the tools are (maybe?) easier to write.
 They are easier to write because these languages have better statical analysis tool.

 ## The workflow

+- types are docs
+- the cognitive load is very different
+- when it compiles, it probably works
+- typescript specific examples

 ## Experience is everything